pedro-git-projects/raycasting/README.md

 ## Objective

 Ray casting is a rendering technique that is capable of creating a three-dimensional perspective in a two-dimensional map.
-In this project the aim was to create a raycasting engine for rendering pseudo 3D graphics using trigonometric functions (another common techinque is the use of vectors) so as to deepen my understanding of computer graphics, mathematics and JavaScript.
+In this project the aim was to create a raycasting engine for rendering pseudo 3D graphics using trigonometric functions (another common techinque is the use of vectors) so as to deepen my understanding of computer graphics, mathematics and C.

 ## Technology